 Abstract

-CAR-T has transformed relapsed/refractory LBCL treatment, with CD28-based products yielding rapid responses but higher ICANS rates.
-With Axicabtagene-ciloleucel and Brexucabtagene-autoleucel, overall and severe ICANS reach 78% and 35%, respectively.
-Older adults are vulnerable, yet mitigation strategies remain lacking.
-We aimed to develop and implement a standardized ICANS mitigation protocol for older adults receiving CD28- based anti-CD19 CAR-T, addressing this critical gap.
-We conducted a single-arm prospective pilot study in patients ≥75yr or ≥65 with additional risk factor receiving CD28-based CAR-T. The protocol included levetiracetam and thiamine prophylaxis, early grade-based corticosteroids and anakinra for grade ≥3 and refractory ICANS – defined as no improvement within 24hr.
-Endpoints were ICANS duration, refractoriness, response and toxicity.
-Forty-five patients met eligibility; median age 75 (65-86), 78% had ECOG ≥2 and 42% with neurologic comorbidity.
-Overall, grade ≥3, and refractory ICANS developed in 67%, 31%, and 20%, respectively.
-Median ICANS duration was 4 days, shorter than previous cohorts.
-Disease and patients’ characteristics did not predict ICANS metrics, excluding LDH showing trend for severe ICANS (p=0.07). mEASIX and ICANS-PSS scores were not predictive; expansion was not compromised.
-Cumulative steroids associated with infections (p=.002) and NRM (p<.0001).
-Six-month PFS and OS were 46% and 59%, respectively.
-In this high-risk cohort, the ICANS mitigation protocol using anakinra in a graded approach (vs prophylaxis or salvage) and pragmatic refractory definition was associated with shorter ICANS duration despite severe event rates.
+Chimeric antigen receptor T-cell therapy (CAR-T) has transformed the treatment of relapsed/refractory large B-cell lymphoma (LBCL), with CD28-based products yielding rapid responses but higher rates of immune effector cell-associated neurotoxicity syndrome (ICANS).
+With axicabtagene-ciloleucel and brexucabtagene-autoleucel, overall and severe ICANS reach 78% and 35%, respectively.
+Older adults are vulnerable, yet mitigation strategies are still lacking.
+To address this critical gap, we aimed to develop and implement a standardized ICANS mitigation protocol for older adults receiving CD28-based anti- CD19 CAR-T. We conducted a single-arm prospective pilot study in patients ≥75 or ≥65 years with additional risk factor receiving CD28-based CAR-T. The protocol included levetiracetam and thiamine prophylaxis, early grade-based corticosteroids and anakinra for grade ≥3 and refractory ICANS, which was defined as no improvement within 24 hours.
+Endpoints were ICANS duration, refractoriness, response, and toxicity.
+Forty-five patients met eligibility criteria.
+Median age was 75 years (range: 65-86 years); 78% had Eastern Cooperative Oncology Group (ECOG) ≥2 and 42% had neurologic comorbidity.
+Grade ≥3 and refractory ICANS developed in 67% overall, with grade ≥3 in 31%, and refractory ICANS in 20%.
+Median ICANS duration was four days, which was shorter than previous cohorts.
+Disease and patients’ characteristics did not predict ICANS metrics, excluding lactate dehydrogenase which showed a trend for severe ICANS (P=0.07). modified Endothelial Activation and Stress Index (mEASIX) and ICANS-Prognostic Scoring System (PSS) scores were not predictive and expansion was not compromised.
+Cumulative steroids associated with infections (P=0.002) and non-relapse mortality (P<0.0001).
+Sixmonth progression-free survival and overall survival were 46% and 59%, respectively.
+In this high-risk cohort, the ICANS mitigation protocol using anakinra in a graded approach (vs. prophylaxis or salvage therapy) and a pragmatic definition of refractory disease was associated with shorter ICANS duration, despite severe event rates.
 Steroid-related toxicity remains a concern, and future efforts should focus on steroid-sparing mitigation to optimize outcomes in older adults undergoing CAR-T.

 Figures & Tables